TimLeber/TimLeber.github.io/_posts/2018-7-16-Regression-Model-Data-Cleaning .md

 ## Conclusion

 Excel can run a regression model for you.
 That is what generated the ones you see here.
 The important thing to know is what data should be *included* in the model to make sure it is relevant.
 It is easy to take a bunch of data and roughly munge it together.
-To make a truly useful model you need to think about each variable you wish to include, does it make sense in the model, does it conform to a bell curve, is it statistically relevant to the final output.
+To make a truly useful model you need to think about each variable you wish to include, does it make sense in the model, does it conform to a bell curve, and is it statistically relevant to the final output.
 Some of you variables may need transformation to better fit the model, while others that you think are important, may not be relevant at all.
 Building a model is an iterative process.
 You must examine the results of the model to see if they make sense and make adjustments if needed.